Optimal Data-Based Binning for Histograms

 \section{Abstract}

 Histograms are convenient non-parametric density estimators, which continue to be used ubiquitously.
 Summary quantities estimated from histogram-based probability density models depend on the choice of the number of bins.
-In this paper we introduce a straightforward data-based method of determining the optimal number of bins in a uniform bin-width histogram.
-Using the Bayesian framework, we derive the posterior probability for the number of bins in a piecewise-constant density model given the data.
-The most probable solution is determined naturally by a balance between the likelihood function, which increases with increasing number of bins, and the prior probability of the model, which decreases with increasing number of bins.
-We demonstrate how these results outperform several well-accepted rules for choosing bin sizes.
-In addition, we examine the effects of small sample sizes and digitized data.
-Last, we demonstrate that these results can be applied directly to multi-dimensional histograms.
+We introduce a straightforward data-based method of determining the optimal number of bins in a uniform bin-width histogram.
+By assigning a multinomial likelihood and a non-informative prior, we derive the posterior probability for the number of bins in a piecewise-constant density model given the data.
+In addition, we estimate the mean and standard deviations of the resulting bin heights, examine the effects of small sample sizes and digitized data, and demonstrate the application to multi-dimensional histograms.